ready-steady/adapt/basis/linhat/README.md

-# Linear Hat Function
+# Linear Hat Basis

-The package provides means for working with the basis formed by the linear hat function on the unit hypercube.
+The package provides functions for working with the basis formed by the linear hat function on the unit hypercube.